cbalfour/internal-cs/tech/software/index.rst

 ========

-The Department primarily makes use of free and open-source software but also has a licenses for a number of other proprietary packages.
+The Department primarily makes use of free and open-source software but also has licenses for a few proprietary packages.

 Proprietary Software
 ####################

-The Department has negotiated licences to commercially available software for free use in strictly educational and research purposes only.
-Please email help@cs.uct.ac.za for licence keys.
+The Department has negotiated licences to commercially available software.
+Unless otherwise indicated, this software license may only be used for educational purposes.

+For more information please contact help@cs.uct.ac.za.

 Azure Dev Tools for Teaching
 ----------------------------

-Previously known by various other names including Microsoft Developer Academic Alliance and Dreamspark.
+This program was previously known by various other names including Microsoft Developer Academic Alliance and Dreamspark.

-The Department maintains a subscription to the Microsoft Developer Network Academic Alliance / DreamSpark program which provides Computer Science staff and students with access to a large portfolio of Microsoft software (Microsoft Office not included).
+This program provides Computer Science staff and students with access to a large portfolio of Microsoft software intended for the study of software development and testing.
+It includes Platform SDK, SQL Server, Visual Studio .NET and Windows amongst others.
+It does not include access to Microsoft Office.

 For more information about what software is please contact the :ref:`sysadmins-label` at help@cs.uct.ac.za.